 A raised PSA level in your blood may show that you have a problem with your prostate.
 However, this may not be prostate cancer.Other conditions, such as an enlarged prostate, prostatitis or a urinary infection, can also cause a raised PSA level.All men over 40 are able to visit one of our PSA testing sessions, as long as they have made an informed choice based on the benefits, limitations and risks of having the test.

 The criteria for the assessment of elevated PSA

 is shown in the diagram.
 The "green" results

 risk protocol to determine the recommended

 What happens at our events?

 You may book a PSA test at any of our events.
 15 minute slots are usually avaiable.
-You should not arrive too early for your test as due to COVID-19 we restrict the number of people on site, Once you enter the testing building, you will confirm your registration details and then be directed to a testing area.
+You should not arrive too early for your test as we restrict the number of people on site, Once you enter the testing building, you will confirm your registration details and then be directed to a testing area.
 A fully trained phlebotomist will then take one blood sample.
-The phlebotomist will then check you and the blood sample details and assming everything is in order, you will be free to leave and you will be directed to the exit.
+The phlebotomist will then check you and the blood sample details and assuming everything is in order, you will be free to leave and you will be directed to the exit.
 The process should take less than 20 minutes.

 Your blood sample will be sent that evening to QA Hospital in Portsmouth where it will be analysed.
 The analysis will be reviewed by a consultant urologist.
 The result of your test will be emailed to you within 10 days.